squidfunk/mkdocs-material/docs/plugins/blog.md

     Note that `<author>` must be set to an identifier for associating authors with posts, e.g., a GitHub username like `squidfunk`.
 This identifier can then be used in the metadata of posts.
+Multiple authors can be added.

     As an example, see [the `.authors.yml` file][.authors.yml] we're using for our blog.